redis/redis-doc/topics/indexes.md

 I can add all my items into a Redis list and rotate the list with RPOPLPUSH using the same key name as source and destination.
 This is useful when I want to process a given set of items again and again forever in the same order.
-Think at an RSS feed system that needs to refresh the local copy periodically.
+Think of an RSS feed system that needs to refresh the local copy periodically.

 Another popular index often used with Redis is a **capped list**, where items